yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

   - `"logo"`: Store logo as an object with image URL and dimensions, a string URL, or null.
   - `"ogimage"`: Image URL for social sharing (optional; defaults to null).
   - `"imageStyle"`: A description of the desired overall visual style for product and hero images (required).
+  - `"chosenPaletteName"`: The name of the color palette to apply to the store.
+Select from the list provided in the instructions.

 ### Products